silvae86/silvae86.github.io/_posts/2018-07-02-add-ssh-keys-to-remote-server-for-passwordless-login.markdown

 into your `~/.ssh` directory in the new machine.

+### Disable remote login using passwords

+{% highlight shell %}
+vim /etc/ssh/sshd_config
+{% endhighlight %}

+Search for the line below and uncomment `PasswordAuthentication No`

+{% highlight shell %}
+# Change to no to disable tunnelled clear text passwords
+#PasswordAuthentication no #change to PasswordAuthentication no without the hash
+{% endhighlight %}

+Restart the sshd service

+{% highlight shell %}
+sudo service ssh restart
+{% endhighlight %}

 #### Fair warning!
 Remember, if others also get these keys and configuration file they can log into your server!